SchwarzIT/onyx/apps/docs/src/resources/icons.md

 onyx includes a set of well-crafted SVG icons that are free to use.

+If you want to download the icons as SVG, please head over to our [GitHub repository](https://github.com/SchwarzIT/onyx/tree/main/packages/icons/src/assets).

 ## Installation

 To get started, install the npm package with your corresponding package manager: